With the current popularity of watercolor on the craft scene, I’ve been experimenting with creating

 Of course, watercolor takes a little getting used to if you’re not familiar with it – and believe me, I’m not familiar with it.
 So, I decided to ease into it by starting with translucent dye inks.

 No water on this card, though.
 I chickened out :)

 It’s super simple to stamp this background:

 - Grab 3-4 pads of ink in your favorite color combo.
 Since I was making a Valentine themed card, I chose reds, pinks, and oranges.

 - Choose a solid image stamp that matches your theme.
 Hearts for valentines, of course!

 - Stamp your image repeatedly to create your background.
-Start with one of your middle colors, then add your lighter color and finally your darkest color.
-That way the dark inks won’t overpower the design and the light colors won’t drown in the mix.
+Start with one of your middle colors, then add your lighter shade and finally your darkest color.
+That way the dark inks won’t overpower the design, and the bright colors won’t drown in the mix.

 Gotta add a little sparkle somewhere!

 If you liked this card, I’d love for you to pin it to Pinterest.
 Thanks for reading today!

 PS – Here’s another card with a stamped pattern background that I bet you’ll love!